mircealungu/TID_Lecture_Notes/graphical_principles_for_web_design.md

 ## Native UIs & Widgets

 There was a time when it seemed, for a little while, that UI design was solved.
-We had WIMP.
-We had native widgets.
+The UI developers had WIMP and had native widgets for various platforms.
-We had cross-platform UI widget libraries: e.g. Qt, Swing for Java, Cocoa for OS X.
+Then cross-platform UI widget libraries appeared: e.g. C++/Qt, Tcl/Tk, Swing for Java.

-We had GUI builders.
+Developers also had GUI builders.
 These were drag and drop interfaces in which you would create your windows with mouse drag-and-drop and then simply associate events to the various elements in the UI design.

-We also had guidelines for how to create these native interfaces, like the most excellent and still relevant Apple [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/).
+They also had guidelines for how to create these native interfaces, like the most excellent and still relevant Apple [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/).

-## The Web
+## The Early Web
 And then the web happened.
 And everybody started doing their own widgets and designs, and programmers were free again to be creative.
-And we had Flash interactive-full-of-color-and-idiosyncracy websites.
+And then followed the age of interactive-full-of-color-and-animation websites made in Flash.
+They had zero accessibility but were creative.
+This idiosincracy resulted in the interaction with many new websites needing to be "learned".
+In all this chaos, some order was required.

-In all this madness, there was clearly a need for a bit of order.
-Otherwise, if the interaction with every website needed to be "learned" nobody would use the web anymore.
-Slowly we started converging towards a set of web design principles.
+Slowly the web developers started converging towards a set of web design principles.

 ## Don't Make Users Think

-A first important step on the road to a bettre web was a little book, that appeared in 2000, entitled "Don't Make me Think" by S. Krug.
+A first important step on the road to a better web was a little book, that appeared in 2000, entitled "Don't Make me Think" by S. Krug.
 It talked about web usability and about how a good software program or web site should let users accomplish their intended tasks as easily and directly as possible.

 Krug observed that we're not reading web pages; we're *scanning* them.
 And we're scanning because we're busy.
 And we want to get something done.
 That was true back then; and it's just as true now.
 (In fact, if you think about it, it's also true about the way we look at posters; we scan them, we don't "read" them. )